morningrise84/Immoscrape/README.md

 ## Project Status

 The script was part of a larger, personal project: I needed to scrape the website to pass the results to a target system (SFDC) via a Talend interface.
 Currently (November 2019) the script works like a charm.
 I will not maintain the code over time though.
 Should Immobilienscout24 change the HTML structure, the script will need to be updated accordingly.
-Feel free to fork the project or step in as a maintainer.
+Feel free to step in as a maintainer.

 ## Description